dhh1128/codecraft.co/introducing-marks.md

 I love the idea of statistics gathering, BTW.
 It fits very well with another natural use of marks, which is simple tagging.
 You can imagine stats for individual tags, but also for intersections and unions of tags that are interesting...

 ---

-Mountains, Molehills, and Markedness | Codecraft (2014-07-28 08:44:42)

-[…] out some symptoms of that deficit, and then made recommendations about bridging the gap.
-Finally I introduced “marks”–a feature of the intent programming language I’m creating–and gave you a taste […]

----